 Note: Each Doc has a unique automation URL.
 Follow this article to learn more about automation URLs.

 4. Create a HubSpot workflow

-Navigate to ‘Workflows’ and name your workflow.
+4.1 In Hubspot, navigate to ‘Workflows’ and name your workflow.
 Click on ‘Set up triggers’ on the Actions tab.

 This process simply means that the workflow is telling HubSpot to create a personalized Doc for the person who submitted the form.

-5. Create a second workflow.
+5. Create a second workflow

-As the Doc URL and title can change, we recommend using the Doc ID, which always remains the same.
+Note: As the Doc URL and title can change, we recommend using the Doc ID, which always remains the same.

 All done!
-These two workflows combined should take the user from having completed the form to receiving a personalized Turtl Doc via email in a matter of minutes.
+These two workflows combined should take the user from having completed the form to receiving a Personalized Turtl Doc via email in a matter of minutes.